 My doctoral dissertation “Laughter and Identity: A Social and Cultural History of South African Humor, 1910-1961” explores the complex purposes to which humor and satire were deployed in Union-era South Africa.
 Through case studies of leading humorists from a variety of racial and economic backgrounds, from the Afrikaner nationalist cartoonist D. C. Boonzaier to Zulu language media icon K. E. Masinga, it illustrates how laughter both bolstered and challenged white supremacy and systems of sexist domination, laying the groundwork along the way for a shared South African “sense of humor.”

-In my spare time you’re liable to find me hiking, cooking, reading South African literature, or generally just wandering around (in Michigan you can’t really get lost; all the roads are at right angles).
+In my spare time you’re liable to find me hiking, cooking, reading South African literature, or generally just wandering around.
 I’m glad you’ve taken the time to visit me here, and I hope you won’t be a stranger if something interests you.